Satisfactory Academic Progress Policy

 If extenuating circumstances led to your current academic issues (accident or severe illness, death of household member, etc.) you may submit an appeal form, outlining your situation.

-In accordance with Federal and State Regulations, all students who apply for Federal, State and institutional financial assistance including federal student loans and parent PLUS loans must maintain satisfactory academic progress.
-A large number of private, credit-based alternative loans also require that the student maintain satisfactory academic progress.
-Satisfactory progress standards for cumulative grade point average and successfully completed credits since beginning at MMA are evaluated at the end of each academic year, following the close of the spring semester.
-After evaluation, aid applicants will be notified if they do not meet the standards to qualify for aid in the coming year.
-Students who did not apply for financial aid at the time of review will be evaluated when a financial aid application is received.
+In accordance with Federal Regulations, all students who apply for Federal, State and institutional financial assistance, including Federal student Stafford Loans and Federal Parent PLUS loans must maintain satisfactory academic progress to be eligible for this aid.
+The VA (for veteran benefits) as well as a large number of private, credit-based outside loan programs also require that the student maintain satisfactory academic progress.
+Satisfactory progress standards for cumulative grade point average and successfully completed credits since the student began attendance at MMA are evaluated at the end of each academic year, following the close of the spring semester.
+After evaluation, aid applicants will be notified via their MMA email address if they do not meet the standards to qualify for aid in the coming year.
+Students who did not apply for financial aid at the time of review will be notified when a financial aid application is received.
+Students can also view their Satisfactory Academic Progress status under the Financial Aid link in Self Service.

 Massachusetts Maritime Academy Policy

-Students must have a cumulative grade point average (4.00 basis) according to the following schedule:
+Students must have a cumulative grade point average (4.00 basis) according to MMA’s Good Standing Status as defined under the Academic Standing Section of the Academic Policies and Standards Chapter in the Academy’s Academic Catalog.

 |Total Attempted Credit||Minimum cumulative GPA|